Iba, Zambales: Healthcare

 The provincial government administers the President Ramon Magsaysay Memorial Hospital in Bargy.
 Palanginan to provide convenient medical services at a lower costs to the people of the Zambales.
 The hospital received a ₱50-million equipment upgrade in 2011 to better serve its patients.

+The municipal government operates a Super Health Center in Brgy.
+Bangantalinga to improve the local healthcare system to provide adequate support in preventing diseases and early treatment of illnesses.

 The Santa Cecilia Medical Center is a private institution offering one of the most complete and advance medical facilities in the province.

-Saint Pio's Medical Center is also a large medical facilities and a private institution located along Govic Road in Brgy.
+Saint Pio's Medical Center is also a large medical facility and a private institution located along Govic Highway in Brgy.
 Dirita.